jac459/meta-SamsungTV2012/README.md

 This functionality is included in the flow SamsungTV2012 Flow.json, located in thia package at directory "node-red Flow".

 You can import this file by copy&paste its content into a new node-red flow, but also by downloading the flow and importing it by selecting the downloaded file on node-red.
 Following instructions apply to installation of the flow on a pre-configured NEEO eco system on your NEEO-Brain.
+This means taty all traffic between meta, mosquitto and Node-RED will stay local (IP-address = 127.0.0.1)
 We'll use <ip-address Brain> as the IP-address of your brain (don't type the < and > sign) and we'll be using the copy&paste method to import the flow.

 First, open the github repository where you've found this README.MD file (https://github.com/jac45eta-SamsungTV2012) and open the file SamsungTV2012 Flow.json which will show you the content of the flow.